"A small church doing a disproportionate amount of good"

 Lake City Presbyterian Church is a small church doing a disproportionate amount of good.
 This is because we take seriously Christ’s call to love our neighbors.

 The energy for our service comes from our deep sense of gratitude to God, expressed each Sunday at 10am in worship.
 We are more a "resonate with deep notes on the organ" church than a "loud drums" sort of church, but there is a warm informality to our gatherings.
 You’ll see some ties and dresses, more jeans, and even some kids in their pj’s.

 The genius of the small church is that everyone’s gifts can be given without requiring a lot of polishing first.
 Your presence would be a welcome gift at Lake City Presbyterian.
 I look forward to meeting you!

 Rev. Sandy Hackett

 You have lots of options, from well-established mainline denominations to brand new big-box churches.
-Our hope is that you find one that speaks to who you are and yet also calls you to become more: more connected to God, more in tune with yourself and your loved ones, and more engaged with this community.
-Lake City Presbyterian Church has been inviting people on this journey for over 99 years.
+Our hope is that you find one that speaks to who you are and yet also calls you to become more.
+If you are looking to be more connected to God, to people and to the community, we would encourage you to check out Lake City Presbyterian Church

 Hunger Intervention Program (HIP) seeks to end hunger in Seattle by collaborating with community partners.
 They provide nutritional meals and basic cooking skills to the homeless and hungry of Seattle, while focusing on empowering those servedLearn More »